AgaMiko/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

 **Arkadiusz Kwasigroch** is an assistant researcher in the field of deep learning at the Gdańsk University of Technology.
-His research interests include deep learning, especialy neural architecture search and skin lesion classification.
+His research interests include the use of deep learning in the field of computer vision.
+I conduct research on neural architecture search and skin lesion classification.